Andrii-888/cryptopay-service/README.md

 🚀 CryptoPay Service — PSP Core

 Backend Core of a Swiss-Grade Crypto Payment Processor

-psp-core is the backend engine that creates and manages crypto invoices, updates payment statuses, and prepares the system for AML checks, risk scoring, webhooks, and accounting.
+psp-core is the backend engine responsible for generating crypto invoices, managing their lifecycle, storing blockchain transaction data, running AML checks, generating webhook events, and preparing the system for a fully compliant Swiss PSP.

-It serves as the foundational layer of a future Swiss-compliant crypto PSP that integrates seamlessly with e-commerce platforms and merchant systems.
+It is tightly integrated with the official CryptoPay frontend and is ready for partner demos.

-✅ MVP v1 — Current State (Ready)
+✅ MVP v1 — Current Status (Ready)
 🔹 1.
 Backend Architecture

 NestJS 11